jfoss2018/TechDegreeProject-12/README.md

 # TechDegreeProject-12

-This project uses Node.js, Express, MongoDB and React to create a Full-Stack web application including a semi-RESTful API that enables users to save and retrieve user and search information in a database.
+This project utilizes Node.js, Express, MongoDB and React to create a Full-Stack web application including a semi-RESTful API that enables users to save and retrieve user and search information in a database.
+It also introduces the use of popular web APIs including Google Maps, Giphy, and Open Weather to help build the functional use of this web app.

+### What does it do?

+This web app allows the user to create an account and easily request current weather conditions anywhere in the world by clicking on a map.

+### Additional Project Info for Grading

-### Prerequisites
+#### Prerequisites

 This web requires API keys, database configuration, and session configuration to work properly.